nicholasbull/active-campaign-python/README.md

+This is an updated fork of [adulmec Active Campaign API wrapper](https://github.com/adulmec/active-campaign-python)

 ## Installation

 You can install **active-campaign-python** by downloading the source.

-[Click here to download the source (.zip)](https://github.com/adulmec/active-campaign-python/zipball/master) which includes all dependencies.
+[Click here to download the source (.zip)](https://github.com/bubbl/active-campaign-python/zipball/master) which includes all dependencies.

 `from includes.ActiveCampaign import ActiveCampaign`